A list of study materials to get your private pilot license with ease.

 What issues may you face without studying this book?

-Many student pilots underestimate the use of knowledge test prep before the exam.
-Without practicing this book, the student pilots have no clue what they will see in the written exam.
+Many student pilots underestimate the importance of knowledge test prep before the exam.
+Without practising this book, they have no clue what they will see in the written exam.

-Even though they study the Private pilot handbook and have the intellect, they fail to process the correct answer within the limited time.
+Even though they studied the private pilot handbook and had the intellect, they failed to process the correct answer within the limited time.

 In this situation, student pilots become more confused and answer incorrectly.
 As a result, many student pilots fail the private pilot knowledge test.